mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

   7. For value, paste the value from the app’s configuration from your webhook's configured authentication token.
   8. Add a Tag with key: Project and value: MozDef-EF-<environment>, then create the parameter.

+    .. note:: The rest of these steps are not needed if you will not use Github in your workflow.

+  9. If you are using Github as a repository, you need to store the personal access token value in AWS Secrets Manager.
+Navigate to “Services” and select "Secrets Manager".
+  10. Store a new secret of type "Other type of secrets".
+  11. Specify the key/value pair as "PersonalAccessToken" (without quotes) and the value of the personal access token and click next.
+  12. For the secret name, enter "<environment>/codepipeline/github" without the quotes.
+  13. Add a description and a tag using these "Project" as key and <project>-<environment> as the value.
+Click next.
+  14. Configure if you would like to automatic rotation of this secret.
+Click Next.
+  15. Review the details and click store when ready.

 *************************************
 Fill in the Framework Config Template
 *************************************